-A small frog found in lowland areas and river bottoms in the extreme southwestern part of the state.
+A small frog is found in lowland areas and river bottoms in the extreme southwestern part of the state.

 Distinguished from the very similar Northern Cricket Frog in having webbing on one half or less of the longest toe on the rear feet.
-Also note slightly different vocalization and range.
+Also, note slightly different vocalization and range.

-Call sounds like two small pebbles being tapped together though somewhat harsher than the Northern Cricket Frog.
+The call sounds like two small pebbles being tapped together though somewhat harsher than the Northern Cricket Frog.
 The call maintains a steady tempo.
 They can be heard from mid-April through August.

 The Southern Cricket Frog is found in southwest Tennessee near semi-permanent bodies of water including shallow ponds with vegetation, meadows, creeks, and roadside ditches.